vittorioromeo/bcs_thesis/source/30_ecst/01_overview.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This allows the $0..4$ sub-tasks to run in parallel.
 Commonly, **inner parallelism executors**, which implement inner parallelism policies, simply split the subscribed entities of a system evenly between the generated subtasks.
-The *"fork"* and *"join"* nodes present in the DAG are implicit - they can however be handled by users thanks to **system execution adapters** *(described in [the "advanced features" chapter]{#chap_advfeats})*, allowing to code execution before and/or after the execution of a system's sub-tasks.
+The *"fork"* and *"join"* nodes present in the DAG are implicit - they can however be handled by users thanks to **system execution adapters** *(described in [the "advanced features" chapter](#chap_advfeats))*, allowing to code execution before and/or after the execution of a system's sub-tasks.